 Chiang Rai’s Night Market

 Though we hear that Chiang Rai’s Night Market is a much smaller version of the famous one in Chiang Mai, we really enjoyed our visit.
-Night markets are one of the most popular things for Thais to do; it is so hot during the day so it is much more pleasant to do your shopping […]
+Night markets are one of the most popular things for Thais to do.
+And of course, when you’re planning Thailand tours, you’ll want to be sure to include a night […]

 Skiing at Austria’s Nassfeld Ski Resort